 - Direct payments for debt consolidation — If you plan to use a personal loan to consolidate debt, a LendingClub balance transfer loan could help simplify the process.
 The lender will pay a portion of your loan directly to your creditors.

 Who is a LendingClub loan good for?

 A LendingClub personal loan may be a good option if you have fairly strong credit or have a co-borrower who does.
-LendingClub says you must meet certain minimum credit requirements, including a FICO® score of at least 660 and 36 months of credit history.
+LendingClub says you must meet certain minimum credit requirements.

 If you want to consolidate debt, LendingClub is a good option to consider since it offers direct payments to your creditors to help you pay off bills like credit card balances.